poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Safety warning

-This code isn't bullet proof, the Web Bluetooth API is not stable and the Dev edition of Chrome for Android is, well, the Dev edition...
-Please observe the usual caution as well as making sure you have a backup method of disabling the drone in the event of a bug (a technique I have used is to raise something like a strong piece of card up towards the drone from underneath.
+This code isn't bullet proof and the Web Bluetooth API is still pretty new.
+Please observe the usual caution as well as making sure you have a backup method of disabling the drone in the event of a bug!
+(A technique I have used is to raise something like a strong piece of card up towards the drone from underneath.
 When it detects it has been touched, the drone should shut down automatically).

 ## Then...